Get to Know Hatch#

 # Hatch, version 1.9.4

-Note the version numbers will likely be different
+will likely be

-Configure hatch#
+Configure Hatch#

-Hatch stores your configuration information in a config.toml file.
+Hatch stores your configuration in a config.toml

-While you can update the config.toml file through the command line, it might be easier to look at it and update it in a text editor if you are using it for the first time.
+be easier to look at and update it in a text editor if you are using it for the

-Step 1: Open and edit your config.toml file#
+Step 1: Open and Edit Your config.toml

 To open the config file in your file browser, run the following command in your shell: